christaeinn/christaeinn.github.io/README.md

 # christatingzon.github.io

-A one-page portfolio that runs in Jekyll.
+A Jekyll-based one-page portfolio of a web developer from Davao, Philippines.